 The names of our directors and their ages, positions and biographies are set forth below.
-There are no family relationships among any of our directors or executive officers.
+To our knowledge, there are no family relationships among any of our directors or executive officers.

-Name Age Position with the Company
+Name Matthew R. Barger Age 59 Position with the Company Director

-Matthew R. Barger Age 58 Director

-Seth W. Brennan 45 Director
+Seth W. Brennan 46 Director

-Eric R. Colson Chairman of the Board, President, and Chief
+Eric R. Colson 48 Chairman of the Board, President, and

-47 Executive Officer
+Chief Executive Officer

-Tench Coxe 58 Director
+Tench Coxe 59 Director

-Stephanie G. DiMarco 58 Director
+Stephanie G. DiMarco 59 Director

-Jeffrey A. Joerres 56 Director
+Jeffrey A. Joerres 57 Director

-Andrew A. Ziegler 58 Lead Director
+Andrew A. Ziegler 59 Lead Director

-Matthew R. Barger has served on our board since February of 2013.
-Mr. Barger is the chairman of the Nominating and Corporate Governance Committee and also serves on the Audit Committee.
-He is currently the managing member of MRB Capital, LLC, and he has been a senior advisor at Hellman & Friedman LLC since 2007.
-Prior to 2007, he served in a number of roles at Hellman & Friedman, including managing general partner and chairman of the investment committee.
+Matthew R. Barger has served on our Board since February of 2013.
+Mr. Barger is the chairman of the Board's Nominating and Corporate Governance Committee and also serves on the Board's Audit Committee.
+He is currently the managing member of MRB Capital, LLC, and he has been a senior advisor at Hellman & Friedman LLC ("H&F") since 2007.
+Prior to 2007, he served in a number of roles at H&F, including managing general partner and chairman of the investment committee.
 Mr. Barger was a member of the advisory committee of Artisan Partners Holdings from January 1995 to the completion of our initial public offering in March 2013.
-Prior to joining Hellman & Friedman, Mr. Barger was an associate in the corporate finance department of Lehman Brothers Kuhn Loeb.
-Mr. Barger graduated from Yale University in 1979 and received an M.B.A. from the Stanford Graduate School of Business in 1983.
+Prior to joining H&F, Mr. Barger was an associate in the corporate finance department of Lehman Brothers Kuhn Loeb.
+Mr. Barger graduated from Yale University in 1979 and received an MBA from the Stanford Graduate School of Business in 1983.
 He has been a director of Hall Capital Partners LLC since August 2007.

-Mr. Barger's expertise in the investment management industry and his broad experience in public and private directorships, finance, corporate strategy and business development provide valuable insight to our board.
+Mr. Barger's expertise in the investment management industry and his broad experience in public and private directorships, finance, corporate strategy and business development provide valuable insight to our Board.

-Seth W. Brennan joined our board in October of 2014 and currently serves on the Compensation Committee and Nominating and Corporate Governance Committee.
+Seth W. Brennan joined our Board in October of 2014 and currently serves on the Compensation Committee and Nominating and Corporate Governance Committee.
 Mr. Brennan is currently managing partner and co-founder of Lincoln Peak Capital.
 Prior to founding Lincoln Peak Capital in 2008, Mr. Brennan was an executive vice president and founding management team member of Affiliated Managers Group, Inc. Before joining Affiliated Managers Group, Mr. Brennan worked in the global insurance investment banking group at Morgan Stanley & Co. and in the financial institutions group at Wasserstein, Perella & Co.
-Mr. Brennan received a B.A. from Hamilton College.
+Mr. Brennan received a BA from Hamilton College.

-Mr. Brennan's operating and leadership experience in the investment management industry qualifies him to serve on our board.
-He brings to the board extensive experience in finance and business development.
+Mr. Brennan's operating and leadership experience in the investment management industry qualifies him to serve on our Board.
+He brings to the Board extensive experience in finance and business development.

 Eric R. Colson has been President, Chief Executive Officer and a director of Artisan Partners Asset Management since March 2011 and has served as Chairman of the Board since August 1, 2015.
-He has also been a director of Artisan Partners Funds, Inc., since November 2013 and president and chief executive officer of Artisan Partners Funds, Inc. since February 2010.
+He has also been a director of Artisan Partners Funds, Inc. since November 2013.
 Mr. Colson has served as chief executive officer of Artisan Partners since January 2010.
 Before serving as Artisan Partners' chief executive officer, Mr. Colson served as chief operating officer for investment operations from March 2007 through January 2010.
 Mr. Colson has been a managing director of Artisan Partners since he joined the Company in January 2005.
-Before joining Artisan Partners, Mr. Colson was an executive vice president of Callan Associates, Inc. Mr. Colson holds a B.A. in economics from the University of California-Irvine.
+Before joining Artisan Partners, Mr. Colson was an executive vice president of Callan Associates, Inc. Mr. Colson holds a BA in economics from the University of California-Irvine.

-Mr. Colson's leadership experience as our President and Chief Executive Officer, his extensive knowledge of and significant contributions to our Company and his expertise in finance, business development and the investment management industry provide the board with a unique perspective and qualify him to serve on our board.
+Mr. Colson's leadership experience as our President and Chief Executive Officer, his extensive knowledge of and significant contributions to our Company and his expertise in finance, business development and the investment management industry provide the Board with a unique perspective and qualify him to serve on our Board.